Nitrous Oxide Dental Sedation

 Is My Child a Candidate for Sedation Dentistry?

 Your child’s safety, health, and comfort are our top priorities.
 If you’re interested in sedation dentistry for your little one, Dr. V. will be happy to see you for a consultation.
 She’ll take the time to thoroughly review your child’s health and medical history to ensure sedation is a good choice for them.
 Next, she’ll be able to recommend which form of sedation may be the best for them depending on their unique situation, and she’ll answer all your questions and concerns.
-These safe and effective treatments could potentially make caring for your little one’s smile much more relaxing and comfortable, so schedule a visit with an expert Scottsdale or Phoenix pediatric sedation dentist to put your child on the path to outstanding oral health.
+These safe and effective treatments could potentially make caring for your little one’s smile much more relaxing and comfortable, so schedule a visit with an expert Scottsdale pediatric sedation dentist to put your child on the path to outstanding oral health.